 Florida’s Gardiner Scholarship Program allows students with special needs an opportunity to receive an education savings account (ESA) funded by the state and administered by an approved scholarshipfunding organization.
 Parents can use the funds to pay for a variety of educational services, including private school tuition, tutoring, online education, home education, curriculum, therapy, postsecondary educational institutions in Florida and other defined educational services

 The General Appropriations Act provides funding for Florida’s Gardiner Scholarship Program and specifies the annual amount.
-The amount varies according to grade, county of residence, and public school spending for students with disabilities.
+The amount varies according to grade, county of residence and public school spending for students with disabilities.
 The Florida legislature appropriated $107.4 million to the ESA program for 2017–18.
-ESAs are prorated based on the quarter in which the student is deemed eligible for the ESA by a scholarship-funding organization.
+ESAs are prorated based on the academic quarter in which the student is deemed eligible for the ESA by a scholarship-funding organization.

 Students must have an Individualized Education Plan or have been diagnosed with one of the following: autism spectrum disorder, cerebral palsy, Down syndrome, an intellectual disability, muscular dystrophy, Phelan-McDermid syndrome, Prader-Willi syndrome, spina bifida, Williams syndrome, anaphylaxis, dual sensory impairment, or rare diseases which affect patient populations of fewer than 200,000 Americans.
-Students are also eligible if A) they are identified as deaf, visually impaired, or having a traumatic brain injury defined by the State Board of Education and those who are hospitalized or homebound with a medically diagnosed physical or psychiatric condition for more than six months or D) they are students aged 3, 4 or 5 who are considered “high-risk” due to developmental delay.
+Students are also eligible if A) they are identified as deaf or visually impaired, B) they have had a traumatic brain injury defined by the State Board of Education, C) they are hospitalized or homebound with a medically diagnosed physical or psychiatric condition for more than six months or D) they are students aged 3, 4 or 5 who are considered “high-risk” due to developmental delay.